Skip to content

 my-service/

-├── main.py # Task execution service with Python functions
+├── main.py # ML service with Rscript-based command templates

 ├── data/ # Database directory